Partial Encryption

 How to Get Involved

-Reach out to the County Council, especially members of the Public Safety Committee.
-Express your concerns about transparency and accountability.
+Reach out to the County Council, particularly members of the Public Safety Committee.
+Ask specifically whether a delayed feed or media access program was considered before the rollout.

 Montgomery County Council website